Update: Coronavirus Case

 As a reminder, symptoms of human coronaviruses commonly cause mild-to-moderate illness in people.
 At this time, the CDC believes symptoms may appear in as few as two days or as long as 14 days after exposure.
 Symptoms may include, but are not limited to: cough, shortness of breath and fever.
 If you are experiencing any of the above symptoms and think you have been exposed to COVID-19, please seek medical attention immediately.

-Finally, as mentioned in my previous communication, the College has already taken preemptive measures to close our two campuses and all of our off-site facilities for the next two weeks to limit the spread of the virus.
-During this time, all SJC locations, on- and off-campus, will be sanitized and disinfected.
+Finally, as mentioned in my previous communication, the institution has already taken preemptive measures to close our two campuses and all of our off-site facilities for the next two weeks to limit the spread of the virus.
+During this time, all St. Joseph's locations, on- and off-campus, will be sanitized and disinfected.